Canon 800D vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 800D and A9 II can be found, respectively, in the Canon 800D Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Is the Canon 800D better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.